RepsonaHQ/repsona-content-help/articles/003017000-project-slack.en.md

 Please update your task or note to make sure Slack is notified.

+## Configure Slack collaboration items

+You can select events to be notified to Slack.
+Uncheck and update events that do not require notification.

+![Slack integration](/images/slack-integration/4-en.png)

+### About Slack Notifications

+If an account has the same email address as the person you are mentoring in Repsona, they will also be mentioned in Slack.
+All specified events will be notified.
+It is recommended to set the notification setting of the linked Slack channel to "Mention Only".

-## Remove Slack integration
+## Deleting Slack Linkage

 You can delete it by clicking the "Del" button in the list on the "Slack integration" screen.

-![Slack integration](/images/slack-integration/4-en.png)